marbetschar/GnuCash-Dashboard/README.md

 - 🟢 Good: Ascending slope (the steeper the better).
 - 🟠 Medium: Straight slope.
-- 🔴 Bad: Decreasing slope (the steeper the worse).
+- 🔴 Bad: Descending slope (the steeper the worse).

 ### Net Worth Prediction